 ~*~ SWEET VARIATION ~*~

-Omit the cheese and paprika.
-In Step 2, add 1 tablespoon sugar and 1/2 teaspoon vanilla extract.
+Omit the cheese.
+In Step 1, add 1 tablespoon sugar and 1/2 teaspoon vanilla extract.
 In Step 6, sprinkle puffs with confectioners sugar.